With Tracing without Limits™, both the ingestion of traces to Datadog as well as the retention of those traces for 15 days are fully customizable.

 In the Datadog app, on the Retention Filters tab, you can see the following information:

-Intelligent Retention is always active for your services, and it will keep a proportion of traces to help you monitor the health of your applications.
+Intelligent retention is always active for your services, and it keeps a proportion of traces to help you monitor the health of your applications.
+All top level spans are indexed for the traces kept by the intelligent retention filter.

 Intelligent Retention retains: